Fungal DNA barcoding: Translational elongation factor 1α (TEF1α) – the secondary fungal barcode

-The translational elongation factor 1α is part of the eucaryotic elongation factor 1 complex, whose main function is to facilitate the elongation of the amino acid chain of a polypeptide during the translation process of gene expression.
+The translational elongation factor 1α is part of the eukaryotic elongation factor 1 complex, whose main function is to facilitate the elongation of the amino acid chain of a polypeptide during the translation process of gene expression.

 Stielow et al. (2015) investigated the TEF1α gene, among a number of others, as potential genetic marker for fungal DNA barcoding.
 The TEF1α gene coding for the translational elongation factor 1α is generally considered to have a slow mutation rate, and it is therefore generally better suited for investigating older splits deeper in the phylogenetic history of an organism group.
 Despite this, the authors conclude that TEF1α is the most promising candidate for an additional DNA barcode marker in fungi as it also features sequence regions of higher mutation rates.
 Following this, a quality-controlled reference database was established and merged with the previously existing ISHAM-ITS database for fungal ITS DNA barcodes to form the ISHAM database.

 TEF1α has been successfully used to identify a new species of Cantharellus from Texas and distinguish it from a morphologically similar species.
 In the genera Ochroconis and Verruconis (Sympoventuriaceae, Venturiales), however, the marker does not allow distinction of all species.
 TEF1α has also been used in phylogenetic analyses at the genus level, e.g. in the case of Cantharellus and the entomopathogenic Beauveria, and for the phylogenetics of early-diverging fungal lineages.